JinPengGeng/aria2ui/README.md

 ## Installation
 To install, run `npm install` then run `npm start` to start locally.

 To bundle into an executable run `npm run build`.
 This will package the application into an installable exectuable under "build/".
-On MacOS it will generate a ".app" folder, on Windows a ".exe".

-See Build below.

 Upon installation it will download the latest version of aria2 binary for your platform.